Melania’s Yellow J. Mendel Gown Exudes High Fashion As She Heads To Gala At Blenheim Palace With Trump

 Trump and May are expected to discuss trade post-Brexit, as May said that the opportunity was open to “boost trade links and strengthen co-operation on security.”

-The Queen is expected to be absent from the dinner, however.
+The queen is expected to be absent from the dinner, however.
 On the other hand, many British business leaders are were invited to attend, reported CNN.

 US President Donald Trump and first lady Melania Trump arrive at Blenheim Palace for a dinner hosted by British Prime Minister Theresa May pic.twitter.com/ixhj4X4aau